besartakurtaj/netflix-data-analysis/README.md

 ## Features

-**Movies vs TV Shows Count**: Comparison of how many titles are movies vs shows.
+**Movies vs TV Shows Count**
+Comparison of how many titles are movies vs shows.
-**Content Added Over the Years**: Trend showing how many new titles were added each year.
+**Content Added Over the Years**
+Trend showing how many new titles were added each year.
+**Top Genres**
-**Top Genres**: Most commonly listed genres on the platform.
+Most commonly listed genres on the platform.
+**Fun Extras**
-**Fun Extras**: A word cloud of title names to give a playful insight into naming trends on Netflix.
+A word cloud of title names to give a playful insight into naming trends on Netflix.

 ---